-Recently, a friend of mine returned from a vacation in Italy where she visited Milan.
-Not only the Dome of Milan impressed her but also the men from there.
-And not necessarily their handsomeness that attracted her attention, it was rather the way they dress.
+Recently, a friend of mine returned from a vacation in Italy, where she visited Milan.
+Not only did the Dome of Milan impress her, but also the men from there.
+It was not necessarily their handsomeness that attracted her attention; it was rather the way they dressed.
 They are of absolute elegance.
 I confess that although I had the opportunity to travel quite a lot, I do not recall any destination where men would have caught my eye in such a way.
 I think I should visit Milan too :).

 Because in our urban landscape I saw all kinds of “hanging” suits on the carriers or whose seams “were about to burst”, I found the idea of an article about how to pick a suit useful.